 Here are some of my takeaways:

 It’s time for us to stop differentiating mobile and web.
 It’s the Internet -regardless of device.
-As technologists we need to build things that work well on all devices.
+As technologists, we need to build things that work well on all devices.
 Mobile usage will eclipse desktop, and it’s going to happen soon.
-Taking a mobile first approach to content strategy and information architecture forces organizations and agencies to distil messaging down to the most important call to actions and content.
+Taking a mobile-first approach to content strategy and information architecture forces organizations and agencies to distill messaging down to the most important call to actions and content.
 Mobile first isn’t a new idea, but it still seems like many organizations are hesitant to take a serious approach to adequately address the mobile experience.
 The time is now.

 Brand is everything.
 The difference between a great idea being a successful business and languishing in obscurity often comes back to brand.
 In a session with leaders from Under Armour, Droga5, Squarespace, and Hello Alfred, it became clear that successful technology brands (and successful brands in general) are freaks about their brand touch points and experiences.
 Is an Under Armour workout shirt or shoe that much different than Nike or Adidas?
 According to Under Armour, no, not really.
 It’s the brand perception and experience.
 It’s what someone thinks of when they are wearing Under Armour – they can do anything.